What counts as bad credit for mortgage purposes?

 Apply through your broker

-Your broker will package the application and submit it to the lender most likely to approve you.
-They’ll handle any queries and keep you updated throughout.
+Your broker packages the application and sends it to the lender most likely to approve you.
+They deal with any questions and keep you posted as it progresses.

 - 06